16 Different Types of Bees in Maryland

 Miner bees feed on nectar and pollen from flowers and are often seen foraging in gardens.

-These types of bees in Maryland benefit the environment as they help increase plant diversity and abundance by transferring pollen from one flower to another.
+These types of bees in Maryland benefit the environment by transferring pollen from one flower to another, increasing plant diversity and abundance.

-They are also important pollinators for crop plants and other crops.
-As such, they play an important role in maintaining healthy ecosystems.
+They are also important pollinators for crop plants and other crops, and as such, they play an important role in maintaining healthy ecosystems.

-By providing habitat for miner bees, gardeners and farmers can help to ensure that these important bees continue to thrive in Maryland.
+Gardeners and farmers can help ensure that miner bees continue to thrive in Maryland by providing habitat.

 Carder Bees - Types of Bees in Iowa